philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	    shared_config=shared_config,
 	    )

-12. Initiate the simulation, looping through the step method of SD-6 Model class for the desired number of iterations.
+12. Initiate the simulation, looping through the step method of SD-6 Model class for the desired number of iterations and release the memory once the simulation is done.

 .. code-block:: python

 	for i in range(5):
 		m.step()

+	m.end()

 13. Post-simulation, display the collected data at both the model and agent levels.